 Director and scenic creator Mikolaj Bielski presents this project created during a residency in Naves Matadero about the crisis of values in this contemporary Europe of refugees and terrorism.

-On 24 November 2012, almost one hundred asylum-seekers, mostly from Pakistan and Afghanistan, walked from the Traiskirchen refugee camp, some twenty kilometres to the south of Vienna, to the centre of the city, where they set up a protest camp in the Sigmund Freud Park, a popular tourist attraction, before occupying the nearby Votive Church for more than three months.
-In the aftermath of this event and its media impact, Nobel Laureate Elfriede Jelinek vomited out a text with no beginning or end in which, unabashedly and in a consciously ironic way, she makes the voice of the refugees her own and she issues an ultimatum to the dominant Euro-centrist discourse.
+On 24 November 2012, almost a hundred asylum seekers, the majority of them from Pakistan and Afghanistan, walked from a refugee camp in Traiskirchen, located around 20 kilometres south of Vienna, toward the centre of the city.
+There, they started a protest camp in the touristy Sigmund Freud Park, before going on to occupy the nearby Votivkirche for more than three months.
+Based on these events and their media coverage, Nobel Prize winner Elfriede Jelinek vomited a text with no beginning and no end in which, taking on the voice of the refugees openly and in a consciously ironic way, she launched a show of defiance against the dominant Eurocentric discourse.